• Homepage

 Handwriting:

-We use Letter-join’s online handwriting resource and Lesson Planners as the basis of our handwriting teaching as it covers all the requirements of the National Curriculum.
+We use Letter-join’s online handwriting resource and Lesson Planners as the basis of our handwriting teaching.

 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
 By the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and, eventually, speedy joined-up handwriting, and to understand the different forms of handwriting used for different purposes.